up42/up42-py/docs/reference/webhook-reference.md

 ```python
 webhook = up42.initialize_webhook(webhook_id="1df1ebb0-78a4-55d9-b806-15d22e391bd3")
 ```
-To create a webhook, see the [up42 base library](up42-reference.md).
+To learn how to create a webhook, see the [up42 class](up42-reference.md).

 ## Webhooks